keras-team/keras-hub/ROADMAP.md

 - Work with Tensorflow Text to continue to support a growing range of tokenization options and popular vocabulary formats.
-For example, we would like to add support for byte-level BPE tokenization within the Tensorflow graph.
+For example, we would like to add support for byte-level BPE tokenization (the RoBERTa and GPT tokenizer) within the Tensorflow graph.
 - Pre-trained sub-word tokenizers for any language.
 Training a tokenizer can add a lot of friction to a project, particularly when working working in a language where examples are less readily available.
-We would like to support a pre-trained tokenization offering that makes it easy to start training models on input text right away.
+We would like to support a pre-trained tokenization offering that allows a user to choose a tokenizer, language, and vocabulary size and then download an off the shelf vocabulary.
 - A standardized way to training tokenizer vocabularies.
-Training vocabularies for various tokenization algorithms can be a fractured and painful experience.
-  We should offer a standardized experience for training new vocabularies.
+As another way to reduce the friction of training a tokenizer, we should offer a standardized experience for training new vocabularies.

 ### Scalable examples of popular model architectures using KerasNLP